Radonirinaunimi/neopdf/docs/examples/c-oop.md

 # C++ OOP API Example

-This example briefly demonstrates how to use the `NeoPDF` C++ OOP API to load and evaluate parton distributions.
+This example briefly demonstrates how to use the `NeoPDF` C++ Object Oriented (OOP) API to load and evaluate parton distributions.
 More examples can be found in [neopdf_capi/tests](https://github.com/Radonirinaunimi/neopdf/tree/master/neopdf_capi/tests).

 ## Prerequisites